nicolas-montani/Smart-Letterbox/README.md

 3) LoRa Network Integration:
 - Implementing LoRa (Long Range) network connectivity to replace or complement WiFi for communication in areas with poor or no WiFi coverage.
 - LoRa offers low-power, long-range communication, ideal for IoT devices like the Smart Letterbox.
-- This integration would extend the system's range, enabling smart mailboxes in remote or rural areas where WiFi might not be readily available.
+- This integration would extend the system's range, enabling smart letterboxed in remote or rural areas where WiFi might not be readily available.

 4) Power Optimizations:
 - Implementation of deep sleep modes or duty-cycles for extended battery life
 - Solar power integration for self-sustaining operation
-- Adaptive measurement frequency based on delivery patterns rcognized by either tinyAI on ESP32 or EdgeAI on RasperyPI backend
+- Adaptive measurement frequency based on delivery patterns recognized by either tinyAI on ESP32 or EdgeAI on RasperyPI backend

 ## TL;DR